UT-Austin iSchool Syllabus

 F < 60%

-Note that all work, group and individual, requires the submission of a .qmd file and a .html file.
+Note that all work requires the submission of a .qmd file and a .html file.
 Omission of either will result in no credit for the work.

 • Milestone 1: description (tables, summary stats)